 The core subjects of English; Reading, Writing, Speaking and Listening and Maths are taught in the students’ separate classes.
-The class sizes are very small, with 15 students in each class.
-Both classes have Support Staff members who work with the students to present them with individually tailored programs.

 This program is a natural addition to the children’s learning development.
 Students are provided with choices for their learning and they can investigate their big questions, by utilising their teachers’ support and the appropriate curriculum materials and digital technologies.
 The Developmental Curriculum (DC) program also supports the students’ speech development and confidence; as they are encouraged to share their designs, products and their new learnings with others.
-Students take part in this program for three hours per week.

 Once a week we do a Perceptual Motor Program (PMP).
 Children complete jumping, rolling, catching and balancing activities that help to improve hand-eye coordination, balance, fine motor and gross motor skills.
 Research shows that this helps to improve learning in the classroom.